 The company got a High Court order indicating the residents were unlawfully settled on land reserved for light industries.
 Epworth Residents Development Association (ERDA) last week said it had engaged a lawyer to ensure compensation for the affected residents.

 “Both national and international laws do not allow destruction of people’s houses without providing them with an alternative,” ERDA coordinator Mariot Nyauyanga said.
 “We have engaged a lawyer with the aim of ensuring that Sunway compensates the victims.”

 The Minister of Local Government, Urban and Rural Development, Ignatius Chombo has set up a team to go around Harare addressing the issues of stands that have become emotive.

 The demolition came a few days after the country commemorated the World Habitat Day celebrated on October 1 to reflect on the state of cities and the right to adequate shelter.

-In 2005, the government embarked on Operation Murambatsvina, which according to United Nations estimates, affected at least
+In 2005, the government embarked on Operation Murambatsvina, which according to United Nations estimates, affected at least 2,4 million people.

 Seven years after the operation, most of the victims are still homeless while others stay in sub-standard accommodation.

 Zanu PF Harare provincial chairman Amos Midzi last week led a delegation to Epworth but could not deliver a tangible solution.
 Midzi, who described the demolitions as “inhumane and barbaric”, promised to assist the victims.

 He said he had asked the Epworth council to give details of their boundaries and urged victims to present their names and identification numbers to the local Zanu PF leadership.

 “No one has the right to sell this land to anyone.
 The local leadership must not abuse the name of President (Robert) Mugabe to sell this land,” said Midzi.